breqwatr/voidith/docs/vmware-migration-windows.md

 ## Remove VMware tools

-Since Windows doesn't have any equivolent to Linux's `chroot` to leverage the VMware uninstaller, you need to manually remove the registry keys and installed files.
+Since Windows doesn't have any equivalent to Linux's `chroot` to leverage the VMware uninstaller, you need to manually remove the registry keys and installed files.
 Paste this script into an administrative Powershell prompt to clean it up.